Energy and Sustainability in Contemporary Culture FA23

 Please note: This course requires you to maintain a web presence; you may create a web page, post to a blog, share videos and engage in other Internet participation activities as necessary.
 You may be encouraged by team members to participate in online activities that are widely accessible to everyone, including others outside of Penn State.

-In addition to this course website and Canvas, students will be required to purchase the following materials (please note that required materials differ from semester to semester):
+In addition the info in Canvas, students will be required to purchase the following materials (please note that required materials differ from semester to semester):

 - The Sixth Extinction: An Unnatural History, Elizabeth Kolbert.
 Picador, 2014.
 ISBN 978-0-8050-9299-8 (hardcover), ISBN 978-0-8050-9979-9 (e-book).
 (Purchased from a vendor of student's choice)

 - You will also be required to watch the film Interstellar (2014), Warner Brothers Pictures and Paramount Pictures, directed by Christopher Nolan.
 The movie is available for free to Penn State students, and I have integrated a link to it on Canvas.
 Otherwise, you will be responsible for obtaining your own copy for viewing via a streaming service or purchase of a digital or DVD version.

 - (Optional) State of the World 2013: Is Sustainability Still Possible?, Worldwatch Institute (ISBN: 978-1-59726-415-0 (Print) 978-1-61091-458-1 (Online))